Sony SS CS5 3-Way Bookshelf Speakers Review

-These would be excellent nearfield monitor speakers for that very reason, especially as desktop speakers since you wouldnt need to turn the volume up as loud.
+These would be excellent nearfield or even midfield monitor speakers for that very reason, especially when using them desktop speakers since you wouldnt need to turn the volume up as loud.

-But for home theater proposes, having a good pre amp/receiver is highly recommended so you get the same awesome experience as one with a higher sensitivity.
+But for home theater proposes, having a high power pre amp/receiver to use with them is highly recommended so you get the same awesome experience as one with a higher sensitivity.

-But overall, I’d have to say I’m impressed with the sound quality CS5 and give these 2 giant thumbs up.
-You’ll absolutely love them.
+But overall, I’d have to say I’m impressed with the sound quality of the CS5 and give these 2 giant thumbs up.

-- 3 way dual tweeter design provides ridiculous sound clarity
+- 3 way dual tweeter design provides incredible sound clarity

 - Support for high resolution audio through a proprietary codec